AbdullahArean/Link-State-Routing-Algorithm-Implemented/README.md

         new_cost = random.randint(1, 10)
         parent_router.global_routers[router_name][neighbour_index].distance = new_cost
 ```
-- dijkstra_calculate_path function: This function calculates the least cost path to all nodes in the network using Dijkstra's algorithm.
+- **dijkstra_calculate_path function**: This function calculates the least cost path to all nodes in the network using Dijkstra's algorithm.
 It uses a calculation_table dictionary to keep track of the least cost and visited status of each router node.
 It creates a new graph object from the parent router's global routers information and initializes the calculation table with initial values.
 It then iteratively selects the node with the least cost and updates its neighbours' least cost in the calculation table.
 Finally, it returns the least cost path to all nodes in the network.

 ```
 def dijkstra_calculate_path():